kstenerud/dogma/README.md

 The main purpose of KBNF is to describe text and binary grammars in a concise, unambiguous, human readable way.
 The use case is describing data formats in documentation.

-### Binary grammar support

-Binary grammars have different needs from textual grammars, and require special support:

-* **Bit arrays**: Binary formats tend to work at bit-level granularity, and thus require support for arbitrarily sized bit arrays.
-* **Variables & Functions**: Binary formats often represent data in complex ways that can't be parsed without passing some context around.
-* **Conditionals & Logic**: Binary formats often include or exclude portions based on encoded values elsewhere.
-Evaluating these requires the use of conditionals and logic operators.
-* **Calculations**: Many binary field sizes are determined by data stored elsewhere in the document, and often they require calculations of some sort to determine the final field size.
-* **Transformations**: Binary data often undergoes transformations that are too complex for normal BNF-style rules to express (for example [LEB128](https://en.wikipedia.org/wiki/LEB128)).

 ### Better expressivity

 Not everything can be accurately described by a real-world grammar, but we can get pretty close.
 The following features bring KBNF to the point where it can describe most of what's out there unambiguously: